rferrari/skatehive3.0/README.md

 # Skatehive 3.0

 Skatehive 3.0 is a Next.js application for the [Skatehive](https://www.skatehive.app) community.
 It lets users post content to the Hive blockchain, share skate spots, view community bounties and leaderboards and receive Farcaster notifications.
-The project uses Chakra UI for styling along with Tailwind utilities and integrates with Aioha, Whisk, Wagmi/Viem and React Query.
+The project uses Chakra UI for styling along with Tailwind utilities and integrates with Aioha, Wagmi/Viem and React Query.

 ## Local Development